-Spring is here and with that comes warmer weather!
-The transitional seasons of spring and fall are the preferred time to take a workout to a park or a local outdoor area.
+Although winter is coming, there's plenty of time to take a workout to a park or a local outdoor area.

-Here are a couple of reasons why you should head to the great outdoors this spring.
+Here are a couple of reasons why you should head to the great outdoors for a good workout.

 Better for your mental health

 Multiple studies have been done on how being in nature helps increase endorphins, which gives your brain a positive mental boost.
 Many therapists even recommend walking 30 minutes a day as a meditative practice.
 Take a walk at a local park or hike a trail to get the full effect of this natural phenomenon.